sheltermanager/asm3/doc/manual/options.rst

   automatically emailed at a time of day, empty reports with "No data to show" will be emailed if this box is ticked.

+* Show report menu items in collapsed categories: If you have a lot of reports installed, this option allows you to just show the categories in the reports menu.
+Clicking a category expands it.

 Shelter View
 ------------

-The shelter view allows the default grouping to be set.
+The shelter view tab allows the default grouping to be set.

 * Allow drag and drop to move animals between locations: If set, you can drag animal thumbnails between locations in shelter view to move them.